PoojaTanna/PoojaTanna/README.md

 - 👋 Hi, I’m @PoojaTanna
 - 👩‍💻 I’m a UX Designer with a background in Software & Web Development (Bachelor of Applied Information Technology, NZQF Level 7)
 - 🌱 I’m currently learning web designing and advanced UX design using tools like Figma
-- 🚀 I’m working on *VbeOn*: a mobile app designed for Android car stereo systems, providing users with a smooth and intuitive interface
+- 🚀 I’m working on *VibeOn*: a mobile app designed for Android car stereo systems, providing users with a smooth and intuitive interface
 - 💼 Previously worked as a Computer Operator in India, now focusing on building creative digital solutions in New Zealand
 - 💞️ I’m looking to collaborate on frontend projects, UI/UX design, small business web solutions, and mobile apps
 - 📫 How to reach me: poojathakkar.nz@gmail.com